zephan-spencer/gem5-SALAM-README/README.md

 ## gem5 Tutorial

-The gem5 documentation has a [tutorial for working with gem5](http://learning.gem5.org/book/index.html#) that will help get you started with the basics of creating your own sim objects..
+The gem5 documentation has a [tutorial for working with gem5](http://learning.gem5.org/book/index.html#) that will help get you started with the basics of creating your own sim objects.

-## Writing a GEMM Benchmark
+## Writing a gem-SALAM Benchmark

-Link goes here
+We have written a guide to viewing one of our system validation examples.
+It can be viewed [here](https://github.com/clonetrooper67/gem5-SALAM-README/blob/master/GEMM_Example.md).

 ## Full-system OS Simulation ##